Protect from the earthquakes

 What to do in the event of an earthquake

 While the ground is shaking, buildings should be evacuated quickly, if possible.
 If it is impossible to evacuate quickly, protect your head by curling up under a table or near a piece of furniture or a solid wall.
-When the tremors stop, evacuate carefully and check water and gas supplies,
+When the tremors stop, evacuate carefully and check water, gas and electricity supplies.

-Outdoors: keep away from buildings, trees, power lines or anything else that could fall.
+Outdoors: keep away from buildings, trees, power lines and anything else that could fall.

 After an earthquake, keep an eye out for possible aftershocks or tsunamis by the sea.